Virus sends economies plunging; glimmer of hope on treatment

 In Paris, aircraft maker Airbus reported a first-quarter loss of 481 million euros ($515 million), laid off t housands of workers and sought billions in loans to pull through the crisis.

-Ratings agency Fitch cut Italy’s government debt rating in the first downgrade of a major economy.
-The country was lowered one notch to BBB-, just one level above junk bond status.
-It expects the outbreak to shrink the Italian economy by 8% this year.
+Italy’s credit rating was lowered in the first downgrade of a major economy as a result of the crisis.
+Its rating stands just one level above junk bond status.
+Italy expects its economy to shrink by 8% this year.

 Germany’s economy minister said the government is projecting a contraction of about 11% in GDP by the end of the quarter.
 But he also predicted a sharp recovery in 2021.